Kapitänleutnant (Crew 33)

 Fähnrich Herbert Wohlfarth

-On 19 October 1939 he became the commander of U-14.
-On his first three patrols he sank nine mostly smaller ships in Scottish and Norwegian waters.
-The fourth patrol with U-14 was for him, as for most other commanders during Operation 'Hartmut' against Norway, without success.
+On 19 October 1939 he became the commander of the Type IIB U-14.
+On his first three patrols he sank nine mainly smaller ships in Scottish and Norwegian waters.
+The fourth patrol with U-14 was for him, as for most other commanders during Operation 'Hartmut' against Norway, unsuccessful.

 Kptlt.
 Herbert Wohlfarth during patrol